steveuniverseuwu/EvidenceShield6/ZKP_COMPLETION_SUMMARY.md

 ## 🎉 Conclusion

-The ZKP feature is now **fully implemented and functional** in EvidenceShield!
+The ZKP feature is now **fully implemented and functional** in ChainGuard!

 ### What Users Get
 - 🔐 Automatic cryptographic proof for all uploads